ashleyvsch/ashleyvsch.github.io/_pages/research.md

 - Five distinct clusters of toxicant exposures, each linked to specific pancreatic pathway disruptions.
 - Gene co-expression networks that reveal shared and unique transcriptional responses across exposure groups.
-- Machine learning models that predict cluster membership based on chemical structure and physicochemical properties, identifying key features that drive toxicity.
+- Machine learning models that predict cluster membership based on chemical properties, identifying key features that drive toxicity.

 By integrating network science, functional genomics, and predictive modeling, this work demonstrates how computational toxicology can enhance risk assessment frameworks and provide mechanistic insights into chemical-induced toxicity.
+This work has recently been accepted for publication in _Toxicological Sciences_ and is currently in press.
 {: .text-justify}

 ## danRerLib: A Python Package for Zebrafish Transcriptomics